cube-drone/rt0/players-guide/src/player/generated/basic_spells.md

 * Discard the card played on Leo at the end of the turn.

 ### Skill - Light
-* As often as you want, you can use Leo to cast a bright light in a 30 foot radius around you.
+* As often as you want, you can use Leo to cast a bright light in a 30 foot straight line.
 * Once per Day, you can use Leo to dramatically reduce the weight of an object.

 ## ♊︎ Gemini
+_The twins are masters of illusion._

 ### Combat - Twin
 * Place The Magician on Gemini.
 * Draw 5 Cards (Clever: 10)